decentralized-identity/didcomm-messaging/docs/spec-files/routing.md

     "to": ["did:example:mediator"],
     "expires_time": 1516385931,
     "body":{
-        "next": "did:foo:1234abcd",
+        "next": "did:foo:1234abcd"
     },
     "attachments": [
-        // One payload?
+        // The payload(s) to be forwarded
     ]
 }
 ```

 - **next** - REQUIRED.
 The DID of the party to send the attached message to.
 - **attachments** - REQUIRED.
-The encrypted message to send to the party indicated in the `next` body attribute.
+The DIDComm message(s) to send to the party indicated in the `next` body attribute.
+This content should be encrypted for the next recipient.

 When the internal message expires, it's a good idea to also include an expiration for forward message requests.
 Include the `expires_time` header with the appropriate value.